 In the Spring of 2011 I moved Bisous to an open slip at Salpare Bay Marina on Hayden Island.
 This marina was relatively new and largely unknown at that time, but for Portland it was and still is state-of-the-art for marina facilities in this area.
 My travel assignments continued and I spent the first half of 2012 on assignment in Europe.
 During this time my sister moved back to New England to live and my care of her ceased at the end of 2011.

 By the late summer of 2012 Salpare had grown in popularity and become a favorite destination for motor boaters, many of whom loved to gather and party loudly.
 As a result I decided to move to a quieter marina, and moved Bisous back under cover at Jantzen Bay Marina.
 I had Bisous’ mast unstepped and moved to the DIY boatyard at that time.
 The mast was subsequently put inside the boatyard’s building where it is currently stored awaiting a new coat of varnish.

 I grew more and more disillusioned with the management of the Columbia Crossings marinas and with the commute bottleneck for getting onto the island.
 In late December of 2012, I moved Bisous to an under-cover slip at Rodgers Marine, located right on the Columbia River at the Portland International Airport.

 In December 2014 I moved her to Rocky Pointe Marina on the Multnomah Channel, anxious to get away from the overwhelming airport traffic and the intense river wakes on the Columbia River.
-She’s under cover for the time being as I work on her mast and some other projects.
-My name is Denise and I continue to live on my old trawler nearby while I work on finishing major projects on Bisous.
+She stayed there under cover for the winter.